Amy H. Koltz, J.D.

-Ms. Koltz served 6 years as a Board Member and is a Past-Chairperson of the Wisconsin State Bar’s Alternative Dispute Resolution Board.
-She is a Roster Mediator for the Mortgage Modification Mediation Program through the Eastern District of Wisconsin Bankruptcy Court.
+Ms. Koltz is an Adjunct Professor at Marquette University Law School.
+She serves as a current Board Member and is a Past-Chairperson of the Wisconsin State Bar’s Dispute Resolution Section Board.
+She is a Roster Mediator for the Mortgage Modification Mediation Program through the Eastern and Western District of Wisconsin Bankruptcy Court.
 Ms. Koltz earned a B.A. from The College of William and Mary in 1998 and a J.D. from Marquette University Law School in 2003.
 She also earned a Graduate Certificate in Dispute Resolution from Marquette University in 2004.

 Board of Directors of Metro Milwaukee